»ÆÉ«ÊÓƵ

 Who are Syrian refugees?

-More than 6 million people in Syria have been driven from their homes but remain displaced inside the country, living in terrible conditions.
+As of June 2024, there are nearly 5 million registered refugees across regional countries.
+Millions more have been driven from their homes but remain displaced inside the country, living in terrible conditions.
 During Syria's hard winters, they risk freezing to death.

 Syrian children - whether inside Syria or elsewhere - do not see bright and happy futures inside Syria.
 On average, 86% of Syrian refugee children surveyed in Jordan, Lebanon, Turkey and the Netherlands said they would not want to return to their country of origin.